arajajyothibabu/quotes/README.md

 > Forget Happiness, Find Purpose.
 > And the day you'll find PURPOSE, You'll find the LIFE.

-> To solve problems at scale, paradoxically, you have to know the smallest details
+> To solve problems at scale, paradoxically, you have to know the smallest details.

+> Never try to get which is not yours, never dare to lose which is yours.